bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 This model probably follows our intuition of an explainable model: each of the :math:`x_i` variables are *independent, additive*, and we can clearly point to a coefficient (:math:`\beta_i`) saying how it contributed to the overall result (:math:`y`).
-But about more complex models?
+But what about more complex models?
 Even if we stick with linear models, as soon as we introduce any interactions, it gets much more messy: